MetricsHub

 connectors: [ "#hardware" ]

-The core engine will automatically detect connectors categorized under hardware
+The core engine will automatically detect connectors categorized under hardware.

 -